Healthy Aging and Fall Prevention

 - Take your time, don’t rush and be sure your pets are not underfoot

-For more information on home safety, read Your Guide to Fall Prevention.
+For more information on home safety, read Your Guide to Fall Prevention or contact your Home and Community Care Support Services to inquire about home care services and resources.

-Always wear proper fitting shoes with good ankle and foot support.
-If you notice any infected toenails and sores, swelling, changes in your feet, or if you need help cutting your toenails, consult a health care provider.
+- Foot health: Always wear proper fitting shoes with good ankle and foot support.
+If you notice any changes to your feet or have difficulty caring for your toenails, consult a health care provider or podiatrist to treat your feet

 Training and Education

-Step Ahead to Fall Prevention in Older Adults is offered as an e-Learning or in-person training program for agency staff, Personal Support Workers and caregivers based on fall prevention research and best practice.
+Step Ahead to Fall Prevention in Older Adults is offered as an e-learning or in-person training program for agency staff, personal support workers and caregivers based on fall prevention research and best practice.
+The training will examine age-related changes and modifiable risk factors associated with falls and will enable participants to incorporate fall prevention strategies when working with older adults.
+A certificate of participation will be provided upon completion.

 This half day training is facilitated by Public Health Nurses.
 Participants will examine age-related changes and modifiable risk factors associated with falls that will enable them to incorporate fall prevention strategies when working with older adults.
 Participants will engage in group learning activities and discussions to strengthen their fall prevention knowledge and skills.